-I have read and understood the Invitation to Tender, Part A, Terms and Conditions of Tender and confirm the tenderer will comply with ITT Part A. If this is the case then enter the word "Agree".
+I have read and understood the Invitation to Tender Aerial Firefighting Services 2015 Onwards, Part A, Terms and Conditions of Tender and confirm the tenderer will comply with the ITT AFS 2015+ Part A. If this is the case then enter the word "Agree".
 If this is not the case, write the reason why you do not agree with the statement.
 Tenderers risk having their response set aside if NAFC considers any qualification or reservation of rights in relation to the standards or terms of tender to be unacceptable or unmanageable.